Welcome to Monbulk Primary School. We are a family at Monbulk Primary School, and we are strongly connected to our local community.

 It is also important to note that:

-• No staff will be on site on days where the school is closed due to a forecast Code Red day.
+• No staff will be on site on days where the school is closed due to a forecast Catastrophic or Extreme Fire Danger Days.

-• School camps will be cancelled if a Code Red fire danger rating day is determined for the Bureau of Meteorology district in which the camp is located.
+• School camps and excursions will be cancelled if a Catastrophic Fire Danger Day is determined for the Bureau of Meteorology district in which the camp is located.

-On these Code Red days families are encouraged to enact their Bushfire Survival Plan – on such days children should never be left at home or in the care of older children.
+Families are encouraged to develop and enact their Bushfire Survival Plan regardless of school closure.
+On Catastrophic and Extreme days children should never be left at home or in the care of older children.

 What can parents do?

-• Most importantly at this time of year, if you’re planning a holiday or short stay in the bush or in a coastal area, you should check warnings in advance of travel and remain vigilant during your stay.
+• If you’re planning a holiday or short stay in the bush or in a coastal area, you should check warnings in advance of travel and remain vigilant during your stay.

 • You can access more information about children’s services closures on the Department of Education and Training website – see http://www.education.vic.gov.au/about/programs/health/pages/closures.aspx